top of page

 2021 / BORDERLESS

-We challenged ourselves to create a design that would add joy to the daily lives of children in refugee camps.
-The goal was to reach as many people as possible, without interfering with the function of the blanket or taking away precious space and weight of the other essential objects of the support package.
+Our challenge was to design something that would bring joy to the daily lives of children in refugee camps.
+We aimed to reach as many people as possible without compromising the functionality of the blanket or interfere with the limited space and weight allowance of other essential items in the support package.
+For more information on the UNHCR and their core relief items, visit: UNHCR Core Relief Items.

-By making use of an already existing system with transportation and distribution in place, the design has a greater reach and is more likely to be realised, due to low costs and time effort.
-There would also be a handbook available and an online platform, for easier access and even bigger reach.
+By leveraging an existing transportation and distribution system, our design has a wider reach and is more likely to be implemented due to its low costs and time requirements.
+Additionally, we provide a handbook and an online platform for easier access and greater reach.

 Blanket_Zeichenfläche 1.jpg

-Unfortunately we were not able to visit a refugee camp to test the design, due to the pandemic.
-We still wanted to get a reaction on the blanket and see if the graphics can communicate the ideas of the games.
-The instructions have to work without the use of language, because of the young and international audience.
+Since we were not able to visit a refugee camp due to the pandemic, we still wanted to get a reaction on the blanket.
+We put the design to the test to see whether the graphics are able to communicate the ideas of the games.
+For the design to succeed, the instructions have to work without the use of language due to the young and international audience we are trying to reach.

 bottom of page